dsnyder1974/nms-recipes/README.md

 ## 🚀 Project Overview

 NMS Recipes currently is a React-based front-end that allows users to view, create, and manage recipe categories.
 It connects to an AWS-backed serverless API for data management.
+The project's progress is tracked in [**Notion**](https://perpetual-cobalt-b4e.notion.site/1f50ea20f0f480339cf7f733b899b07a?v=1f50ea20f0f4814d8434000ca574d7d9&source=copy_link).

 Key features include: